7 (Big Wreck album): Background, recording, and promotion

 On November 24, 2022, bassist Dave McMillan hosted an exclusive livestream and confirmed that 7.3 would be released on March 24, 2023.
-The band announced a pre-sale campaign similar to that of 7.2, where there were several different formats available on CD to order, including another bonus track.
-In addition, VIP packages for the final tour of the project included an exclusive autographed cassette of 7 as a composite album with an alternate track listing.
+The band announced a pre-sale campaign similar to that of 7.2, where there were several different formats available on CD to order, including another bonus track which was a cover of Steve Earle's "Goodbye".
+In addition, VIP packages for the final tour of the project included an exclusive autographed cassette of 7 as a composite album.
 The following week on March 10, 2023, 7.3 was made available for digital pre-order and pre-save along with the sixth single of the project "Melody & Sound."
 The song features a vintage CR-78 drum machine which the band had not utilized in a song since "By The Way," from the band's debut album In Loving Memory Of....
 7.3 (and consequently, 7) was released on March 24, 2023.
+The band soon after announced they will embark on a proper widescale tour for 7, including over 60 tour dates throughout the remainder of 2023 across Canada and the US.

+Since joining the band, drummer Sekou Lumumba has been documenting their tours, onstage and behind the scenes, of which several have been posted on his YouTube channel.
+This is the first time the band has documented any of their travels in their history as a band.
+Lumumba has also played a huge hand in promoting upcoming works and exclusive materials since joining the group.
+He acted as the spokesperson on their Patreon page throughout Spring 2023.
+On August 29, 2023, the band officially released 7 as a composite album to the general public as a triple vinyl gatefold package, a triple CD package, and a single cassette format.
+This officially concluded the release cycle of the record, as the band had already started teasing videos on their personal Instagram accounts back in May 2023 of them recording material for an eighth album with renowned producer Nick Raskulinecz, who co-produced both Albatross and Ghosts with Big Wreck's long-time engineer and producer Eric Ratz.